sodadata/docs/soda-sql/getting-started/configure.md

 7. With your configuration complete, [run your first scan]({% link soda-sql/documentation/scan.md %}#run-a-scan).

 ## Create commands

+Use `soda create --help` for a list of all available warehouse types and options.

 |Warehouse type  | Command |
 |--------------- | -------------------- |